SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 </table>

 > **💡 Note**<br>
-> - Regarding the names of global and local classes and usage of classes in ABAP programs when, for example, calling methods, the system searches for a local class with the specific name at first.
-Then, if a local class with that name is not found, the systems searches for a global class.
 > - The class design must be done with care.
 If a class is only used in one program (or class), choosing a local class is enough.
 However, global classes must be prepared to be used anywhere.
 A later change of that class, especially regarding the visibility of components (see further down) or the data types of attributes that are used in other programs might cause problems.